-Regulators in the US, EU and Australia are increasingly wary of Google’s Fitbit acquisition due to data privacy issues and anti-trust concerns.
+Regulators are increasingly wary of Google’s Fitbit acquisition due to data privacy issues.
 The deal is expected go through in the months ahead.

 Essential reading: Top fitness trackers and health gadgets